 Fisheries Queensland issues permits that generally authorise activities that are otherwise unlawful.
 Permits are not renewable or transferable and require detailed assessment of each application.

 General fisheries permit

-You will need to submit a general fisheries permit application if you want to engage in activities that are not normally allowed under fisheries legislation.
+You will need to submit a general fisheries permit application if you want to engage in activities that are not normally allowed under another type of authority.
 To be eligible, you will need to provide a good, evidence-based reason why this permit should be issued for the requested activity.

 Every application for a general fisheries permit received by Fisheries Queensland will be considered on its own merits.
 Applicants must be able to demonstrate how their application relates to fisheries legislation, and how their proposed activity is consistent with its objectives.

-If your application affects an area subject to a native title claim, the indigenous organisations concerned will be notified by the department of your proposed action.
+If your application affects an area subject to a native title claim, the relevant Indigenous organisation will be notified of your proposed action.